MadhaviLathaYayavaram/Bind-Call-Apply/README.md

 The bind() function returns a new function allowing us to passany number of arguments in this array.

+The three  methods are function.prototype properties, developed by ECMAScript 5 version of javascript development.

 ### Bind() Method ###